tsmith512/tsmithcreative/content/blog/2022-12-25-paperframe/index.md

 ---
 title: Building an e-Paper Digital Photo Frame
 summary: >
-  A side project to build a small fleet of synced photo frames using a Raspberry Pi Zero, Waveshare e-Paper display, and Cloudflare Workers as Christmas gifts.
+  A side project to build a small fleet of synced digital photo frames using a Raspberry Pi Zero and Waveshare e-Paper display.
 tags: [engineering, side proejcts, photography]
 ---